SoseSose/Selective-ARC/README.md

-# Multiple Choice ARC (!!Under Construction!!)
+# Optional ARC (!!Work in Progress!!)

-I'm in the process of creating a dataset based on the [Abstraction and Reasoning Challenge (ARC)](https://github.com/fchollet/ARC) formatted as multiple choice.
-!!Please be informed it's still under construction!!
-As of now, only the train data has been produced.
-I'm setting a goal to generate answer candidates for the evaluation data by the end of November.
+I'm creating a dataset based on the [Abstraction and Reasoning Challenge (ARC)](https://github.com/fchollet/ARC) in a multiple-choice format. !!
+However, it's still a work in progress!!
+Currently, only the training data has been created.
+I aim to have answer options for the evaluation data by the end of November.
+It's quite a challenging task, so any assistance is welcome.
+However, to avoid redundancy, please contact me if you're interested in helping.
-Creating this is quite challenging, so any help would be greatly appreciated.
-However, to avoid redundancy in tasks, if you are willing to assist, please get in touch first.

-In my perspective, ARC can be segmented into the following three steps:
+In my view, ARC can be divided into the following three steps:

-1. Recognizing objects within the grid (e.g., there's a red 3x2 block, a blue 10x1 dividing line, yellow noise, etc.).
+1. Recognizing objects within the grid (e.g., there's a 3x2 red block, a 10x1 blue line, yellow noise, etc.).
-2. Inferring the relationships of the recognized attributes.
+2. Deriving the relationships of the recognized attributes.
-3. Based on these relationships, produce the answer grid.
+3. Generating the answer grid based on these relationships.

-In ARC, the final response was in the form of a grid.
-Given that creating the grid in step 3 is challenging, I felt that the primary goal of human-like abstract reasoning could be gauged in steps 1 and 2.
-This inspired me to develop this dataset.
-This concept primarily draws from introducing ideas similar to raven's progressive matrices into machine learning via [Procedurally Generated Matrices (PGM)](https://github.com/google-deepmind/abstract-reasoning-matrices) and [RAVEN](https://github.com/WellyZhang/RAVEN).
-I am keen on solving ARC using Deep Learning, and it seems that PGM and RAVEN are being extensively explored in this field.
-(Refer to the paper: [Deep Learning Methods for Abstract Visual Reasoning: A Survey on Raven's Progressive Matrices](https://arxiv.org/abs/2201.12382)).
+While the final answer in ARC was about generating the grid, step 3 is quite difficult.
+I felt that human-like abstract reasoning can be measured in steps 1 and 2, which is why I created this dataset.
+This idea is primarily based on introducing machine learning to tasks similar to raven's progressive matrices, like the [Procedurally Generated Matrices (PGM)](https://github.com/google-deepmind/abstract-reasoning-matrices) and [RAVEN](https://github.com/WellyZhang/RAVEN).
+My goal is to solve ARC using Deep Learning, and PGM and RAVEN seem to be well-researched in the Deep Learning community.
+(Reference paper: [Deep Learning Methods for Abstract Visual Reasoning: A Survey on Raven's Progressive Matrices](https://arxiv.org/abs/2201.12382))

-# Format
+# Directory Description
+* train_original
+The original ARC data.

+* train_expand
+Inside the test of the original ARC data, following the original input and output, there are four sets of input and output.
+These 2x4 grids are copies of the "test output."
+This was created to be edited with the ARC Editor when creating train_add.

+* train_add
-The dataset follows a similar json structure as the original.
-However, for test data, after the original input and output, four sets of input-output pairs are added.
-These four are intended as false answer candidates.
+Inside the test of the original ARC data, following the original input and output, there are four sets of input and output.
+These 2x4 grids serve as false answer options.

+* train_add_10
+Accidentally created with ten false answer options.
+There's potential for future use, but currently, it's not in use.

+The evaluation will be structured similarly.

+# Example
-An example from ff28f65a.json is provided below:
+Below is an example from /training_add/ff28f65a.json.

 ![image](add_image_desc.png)

-While a detailed explanation is desired, it might be more insightful for users to view the downloaded data using the [Arc Editor](https://arc-editor.lab42.global/editor).
+While I'd like to provide a detailed explanation, it might be better for you to view the downloaded data in the [Arc Editor](https://arc-editor.lab42.global/editor).

 # References